 Come work with us

-The Department of Mechanical and Industrial Engineering at the University of Illinois at Chicago (UIC) invites applications for tenure-track faculty positions in various areas of Mechanical Engineering and Industrial Engineering.
+For prospective employees: The Department of Mechanical and Industrial Engineering at the University of Illinois at Chicago (UIC) invites applications for tenure and non-tenure faculty positions in various areas of Mechanical Engineering and Industrial Engineering.
 Individuals will also be considered at associate or full professor rank if they possess outstanding qualifications commensurate with the rank.
 Successful applicants are required to have an earned PhD in Mechanical or Industrial Engineering or a related field, and are expected to develop and maintain an active, externally-funded research program as well as teach courses at both the undergraduate and graduate levels.

-by January 2, 2014.
+for the latest listings.
 Applications will be accepted until the positions are filled.
-Expected starting date is August 2014.

 UIC is deeply committed to a community of excellence, equity, and diversity and welcomes applications from women, underrepresented minorities, persons with disabilities, sexual minority groups, and other candidates who will contribute to the diversification and enrichment of ideas and perspectives.
 An AA/EO employer.